sanjaymahto/hierarchical-data-representation/README.md

     // argument of nodeName should be function type instance.nodeName((currentNode) => {
-        return currentNode.nodeid; }); // nodeid is identifier here from the JSON tree data provided.
+        return currentNode.nodeid; }); /* nodeid is identifier here
+    from the JSON tree data provided.*/

 Naming The paths of nodes

-    // argument of pathName should be string type i.e identifier key from the JSON tree data provided. instance.pathName('textPath'); // textPath is identifier here from the JSON tree data provided.
+    /* argument of pathName should be string type i.e identifier key from the JSON tree data provided.*/ instance.pathName('textPath'); /* textPath is identifier
+    here from the JSON tree data provided.*/

 Adding Event listeners to the nodes